keymetrics/doc-pm2/en/runtime/guide/startup-hook.md

 pm2 save
 ```

-**Warning** : if you delete all processes then reboot your system (or use pm2 update) it will ressurect all your processes (previously stored in dump file).
+**Warning**: if you delete all processes then reboot your system (or use pm2 update) it will ressurect all your processes (previously stored in dump file).
 It's to prevent "empty dump file" bug.

-If you want to create an empty dump file you should use :
+If you want to create an empty dump file you should use:

 ```bash
 pm2 cleardump